 And you saw the anger today.

-A number of people who have been in those meetings with him, and he is a completely out of control.
+A number of people who have been in those meetings with him, and he is completely out of control.

 Yeah, threatens people.

-But here's the he was under oath today.
+He was under oath today.

-If those people testify that in fact he did threaten them and that he lied today, is that a problem?
+If those people testify that, in fact, he did threaten them and that he lied today, is that a problem?

 He'll prevaricate on the word threaten.

-So he will prevaricate on the word threaten and say, Oh, it wasn't a threat.
+So he will prevaricate on the word threaten and say, oh, it wasn't a threat.

-Uh pick pick your adjective.
+Pick your adjective.

 That is an unconscionable abuse of power.

-All right, listen, stay right there.
+Listen, stay right there.

-Sarah Carter and Greg Jarrett, we got a lot of ground to cover here.
+We've got a lot of ground to cover here.

-And apparently this is an infamous temper.
+And apparently, this is an infamous temper.

-And by the way, now apparently my name uh didn't come out of Rod Rosenstein's mouth in the most pleasant way.
+And by the way, now apparently my name didn't come out of Rod Rosenstein's mouth in the most pleasant way.

-What do I have?
+What do I have to say?

-Well, you're certainly not you're certainly not uh he's not one of your fans, Sean, that's for sure.
+He's not one of your fans, Sean, that's for sure.

 And it's being exposed on your show.

-Well, what are they gonna do, Sarah?
+Well, what are they going to do, Sarah?

-Are they gonna shut me up?
+Are they going to shut me up?

-Are they gonna shut you up?
+Are they going to shut you up?

-Are they gonna shut up Greg Jarrett?
+Are they going to shut up Greg Jarrett?

 Is that what their plan is?